Blog Layout

 For most people, looking for business opportunities within our social networks isn’t a natural setting.
 Many parent coaches have all kinds of beliefs about being a bother to the people in their lives.

-The truth is, when approached from a place of openness, love and enthusiasm, the people in our lives love to support us and our businesses.
-When we are unattached to the outcome there is no reason not to talk openly to the people we know.
-Sharing ideas you have for your business or asking those you’re connected to to make introductions is a great way to expand your reach.
+The truth is, when approached from a place of openness, love, and enthusiasm, the people in your life love to support you and your business.
+When you are unattached to the outcome, there is no reason not to talk openly to the people you know.
+When you don’t expect anything from them, there’s no pressure.

 So go ahead and ask your real estate agent to introduce you to his brother’s next door neighbor’s wife who happens to be the principal of that school you want to do a workshop at.
 I’m sure he’d be happy to do that!